How Not to Abuse Your Contact Information

 It’s perfectly acceptable to use the LinkedIn messaging feature to do an introduction email and perhaps even provide your other social media links.
 But it’s not okay to use LinkedIn to constantly message people with sales pitches, newsletters, and even extract their data into your own email newsletter platform.
 It’s spam, and it’s against the law.
 You either need consent or to have had a business transaction with the person in order to add someone to your email list.

 So please, please, please, protect the integrity of your email list and don’t risk getting booted by your email provider by making extremely unlawful and risky moves such as this.
 All it takes is one email to reach one person who has nothing better to do and unlimited funds to report you to the government and get a substantial fine assessed to you as a penalty.
 Imagine if someone actually did take the opportunity to report you and pursued it.
-All for a $.99 download on Amazon.
+All for a $.99 download on a book on Amazon promotional email.
 Is it really worth it?
 Absolutely not.

 Do me a favor – share this post with your followers so that all indie authors are on the same page with this, because it seems to be happening more and more.